photoprism/photoprism-docs/docs/user-guide/navigate.md

 ![Screenshot](img/nav3edited-light.jpg){ class="shadow" }

 ## Selection Mode and Multi-Select ##

-### Desktop ###
+### Desktop Browser ###

-Select the first photo by clicking :material-checkbox-blank-circle-outline: in the lower right corner.
+Select the first picture by clicking :material-checkbox-blank-circle-outline: in the lower right corner.

-PhotoPrism is now in selection mode.
+The user interface is now in selection mode:

-- To select more single images, click anywhere on the photo
+- to select more single images, click anywhere on the photo
-- To select multiple photos at once, press shift+click.
-All photos between the last selected photo and the photo you shift+click will be selected.
+- to select multiple pictures at once, press shift+click so all pictures between the last selected picture and the one you shift+click will be selected

-### Mobile ###
+### Mobile Devices ###

-Select the first photo with a long click.
+Select the first picture with a long click.

-PhotoPrism is now in selection mode.
+The user interface is now in selection mode:

-- To select additional single images use a normal click
+- to additionally select individual pictures, touch them anywhere except on the play/view icons in the corner
-- To select multiple photos at once, do a long click.
-All photos between the last selected photo and the photo you long-click will be selected.
+- to select multiple pictures at once, do a long click so all pictures between the last selected picture and the one you long-click will be selected